8an3/mynotesrepo/00001_PRIORITIES_todo.md

 - [ ] look at the whole process of changing a deal, from the manager to the unit file
 - [ ] when making free for all users, have a way for sales managers to join and see their teams stats, when sales people sign up they will have to assign themselves a dealer
 - [ ] show sales funnel percentages appts to quotes to sales converted
+- [ ] for client site we need to filter out current my units that are displayed by the current year

 - [x] -------- ACCESSORIES --------
 - [x] need to auto inventory order to inventory page so you know what to order due to min levels compared to in stock